vu-rdm-tech/yoda-vu-nl/getting-started/icommands.md

 sudo apt install irods-icommands
 ```

-Ubuntu 20 will complain about missing libssl and python-urlib3.
-If you need to you can install the missing packages
+Ubuntu 20 will complain about missing some specific packages.
+If you need to use ubuntu 20 you can install the missing
-(versions as of June 2021):
+packages like this (versions as of June 2021):
 ```
 ###
 # 2. Install python-urlib3, python-requests and libssl1.0.0